 Whether you're using a trowel or a soil probe, wipe it down with a clean towel and a little denatured alcohol.
 This ensures that you don't accidentally contaminate your soil and skew the soil test results.

-The test lab or sample kit you're using will contain small vials or containers.
-Simply place the soil in these containers per the test kit directions and then send them or drop them off at the test lab you've chosen.
+The test lab or sample kit you're using will contain vials, bags, or other containers.
+Simply place the quantity of soil in these containers per the test kit directions and then send them or drop them off at the test lab you've chosen.
 Fill the holes you dug in your lawn with the leftover soil.

 Usually, the lab testing your soil will instruct you to combine all the soil samples you took into a bucket or bowl and then send a single sample for analysis.
 If you want to know specifics about different areas of your lawn, however, you may need to send more than one sample and pay for more than one test.
 You should not mix soils of different colors or textures nor should you mix samples from vastly different elevations.